codahale/veil/docs/design.md

 [here](https://github.com/codahale/lockstitch/blob/main/design.md).

-Veil's security assumes that Lockstitch's `Encrypt` operation is IND-CPA secure if the protocol's prior state is probabilistic, its `Tag` operation is sUF-CMA secure if the protocol's prior state is secret, and its `Encrypt`/`Tag`-based authenticated encryption construction is IND-CCA2 secure if the two are IND-CPA and sUF-CMA secure, respectively.
+Veil's security assumes that Lockstitch's `Encrypt` operation is IND-CPA secure if the protocol's prior state is probabilistic, its `Derive` operation is sUF-CMA secure if the protocol's prior state is secret, and its `Seal` operation is IND-CCA2 secure if the two are IND-CPA and sUF-CMA secure, respectively.

 ### Ristretto255